aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/2-service-connect-from-cluster1-to-cluster2/index.en.md

 }
 :::

-We can see that while we have allowed incomming requests from our both VPC, only applications in namespaces `app1` from cluster `eksworkshop-eksctl-1` has been authorized.
+We can see that while we have allowed incoming requests from our both VPC, only applications in namespaces `app1` from cluster `eksworkshop-eksctl-1` has been authorized.

 You can also see that this IAM Auth policy has been defined, in the `manifests/app5-https-custom-domain.yaml` file in the `IAMAuthPolicy` object.